gchure/phd/src/chapter_02/section_05_results.md

 consider expression from multiple-copy plasmids as well as the presence of competing repressor binding sites.

-&nbsp;&nbsp;&nbsp;&nbsp;   The present study extends this body of work by introducing three additional biophysical parameters – $\Delta\varepsilon_{AI}$, $K_A$, and $K_I$ – which capture the allosteric nature of the transcription factor and complement the results shown by @garcia2011 and @brewster2014.
+&nbsp;&nbsp;&nbsp;&nbsp;The present study extends this body of work by introducing three additional biophysical parameters – $\Delta\varepsilon_{AI}$, $K_A$, and $K_I$ – which capture the allosteric nature of the transcription factor and complement the results shown by @garcia2011 and @brewster2014.
 Although the current work